oblac/jodd-site/content/doc/lagarto/5+strip-html.md

 `StripHtmlTagAdapter` does the following modifications to HTML page:

 * removes all HTML comments.
-* replaces mutliple whitespaces in text with a single space character.
+* replaces multiple whitespaces in text with a single space character.

 Note that javascript blocks are not stripped by this tag adapter.